viet-wego/viettd.github.io/content/install-and-configure-postgresql-on-ubuntu.md

 Title: Install & configure PostgreSQL on Ubuntu
 Date: 2018-10-08 13:40
 Modified: 2018-10-08 18:59
-Category: devops
+Category: database
 Tags: postgresql, ubuntu, linux, devops
 Slug: install-n-configure-postgresql-on-ubuntu
 Authors: Viet Tran
 Summary: How to install & configure PostgreSQL on Ubuntu.

-This tutorial is using [vi](https://en.wikipedia.org/wiki/Vi) editor.
-You can use any editor you want.
+*This tutorial is using [vi](https://en.wikipedia.org/wiki/Vi) editor.
+You can use any editor you want.*

 ### Add PostgreSQL repository to **apt** package list